Pylons/pyramid/docs/tutorials/wiki/basiclayout.rst

 pipeline.
 This is a piece of middleware which closes the ZODB connection opened by the ``PersistentApplicationFinder`` at the end of the request.

+The ``egg:repoze.retry#retry`` middleware catches ``ConflictError`` exceptions from ZODB and retries the request up to three times (ZODB is an optimistic concurrency database that relies on application-level transaction retries when a conflict occurs).

 The ``tm`` middleware is the last piece of middleware in the pipeline.
 This commits a transaction near the end of the request unless there's an exception raised or the HTTP response code is an error code.
 The ``tm`` refers to the